 Information & Communication Technology

-Communication Technology (ICT) is key to accelerating development
+It is the key to accelerate development

 and self-reliance among NAM member countries.
 However, the